 About the UC Irvine Health Strategic Plan

-Under the leadership of Vice Chancellor of Health Affairs and Chief Executive Officer of UC Irvine Health, Dr. Howard Federoff, we initiated the strategic planning process in fall 2015 to strengthen our distinction as a top academic medical institution in an era when the healthcare industry as a whole is facing dynamic change.
+UC Irvine Health initiated its strategic planning process in fall 2015 to strengthen our distinction as a top academic medical institution in an era when the healthcare industry as a whole is facing dynamic change.